Serial numbers 20588 and 333726

 View of interior.
 Note the substantial loudspeaker and separate audio amplifier and the connectors for two 9 volt batteries.

-When I first energised this radio I found that although it seemed to work fine on medium and long waves the VHF band was completely silent although the VHF circuitry (on the left on the above view) was energised.
+When I first energised the blue radio I found that although it seemed to work fine on medium and long waves the VHF band was completely silent although the VHF circuitry (on the left on the above view) was energised.
 This employ four Mullard AF114 transistors and I soon discovered that the one just below the ferrite aerial was faulty.
 I knew that these transistors do cause trouble and noted that someone had been through the set and snipped all the screen leads.
 However the internet helped me on my way and I discovered a wealth of tips on http://www.vintage-radio.net/forum/ and the method I tried was to temporarily solder the connections to the leads on the underside of the printed circuit and to discharge 50 Volts from a 500 mFd between the case and my solder link.
 The radio then worked on FM but not for long!
 I discovered that another needed the same treatment and so I decided to treat the other two for good measure.
 Giving the offending transistor a sharp knock seems to only give a temporary repair.
-I see that the VHF tuner has lost its screening cover and this will be my next part of the refurbishment.
+I see that the VHF tuner has lost its screening cover.

 The Hacker 'Sovereign' is a 15 transistor (plus 7 diodes) portable radio receiver, designed for the highest possible quality reception of both AM and FM VHF broadcasting from a portable receiver.
 It features two separate tuners, one for AM reception and the other for FM, with common controls and amplifier.
 This dual receiver arrangement has many advantages in design and eliminates many disadvantages of combined receivers using common transistors and components.
 High sensitivity is essential for good FM reception and this is ensured by four I. F. stages.